gweissman/icu_ml_ms/manuscript.md

 ## Methods

-We compared the predictive performance of manual versus automated modeling strategies across different approaches for split-sampling, handling of missing data, and the use of temporal data trends.
+We compared the predictive performance of manual versus automated modeling strategies across different approaches for split-sampling, handling of missing data, and the use of repeated measures over time.
 Individual investigators were responsible for implementing the manual (GW), automated (TL), and automated with temporal features (WL) modeling approaches in a competition-style format.
 Only one investigator (SB) had access to the outcomes in the testing dataset for evaluation until after all models had been trained.